 Wat Suwan Kuha – Buddha Cave in Phang Nga

 Phang Nga town itself hasn’t been strongly affected by tourism yet.
-Long ago, there were obviously a lot of expectation following the popularity of this silly James Bond movie that made ‘Koh Tapu’ (James Bond Island or the ‘Nail rock’) so famous and the whole area became a tourist magnet.
+Long ago, there was a lot of expectation following the popularity of this silly James Bond movie that made ‘Koh Tapu’ (James Bond Island or the ‘Nail rock’) so famous and the whole area became a tourist magnet.
 (It still is).
-One of the highlight of Phang Nga town is the park at the entrance of the city, accessible through a hole in an immense cliff.
-When you are about to reach town, turn right to Krabi but stop only few meters on your left.
+One of the highlights of Phang Nga town is the park at the entrance of the city, accessible through a hole in an immense cliff.
+When you are about to reach the town, turn right to Krabi but stop only a few meters on your left.

-What you see looks like a large parking but the road continues through that hole in the cliff.
-Passed this impressive ‘gate’ you will reach a large well maintained park surrounded by many caves and tunnels easy to explore and walk through.
-This park is obviously a popular attraction for locals, you can tell by from the amount of food vendors standing by every where.
-It’s a fun stop and you get to see quite a lot of monkeys.
+What you see looks like parking, but the road continues through that hole in the cliff.
+Passed this impressive ‘gate’ you will reach a large well maintained park surrounded by many caves and tunnels easy to explore and walkthrough.
+This park is a popular attraction for locals, you can tell by from the number of food vendors standing by everywhere.
+It’s a fun stop, and you get to see quite a lot of monkeys.

 A faded decorated gate opens at the feet of a cliff onto a large cavern with high ceilings, about forty meters long and twenty meters wide.
-This natural temple shelters an impressive fifteen meters long golden reclining Buddha and several other large standing Buddha images… definitely worth a visit.
-The whole place is also decorated with numerous religious items.
+This original temple is home to an impressive fifteen meters long golden reclining Buddha and several other standing Buddha images.
+The whole place is also decorated with numerous religious items and worth a visit.
 A monk is often meditating in front the Buddha, surrounded by some lazy cats who seems to find the place spiritual enough to have a nap.